 Case Study

-• Objective: the study aims to measure the binding affinity of sample-1 with FcγRIIIa/CD16a subtypes via the SPR method.
+Objective: The objective of the investigation is to quantify the binding affinity of sample-1 with FcγRIIIa/CD16a subtypes using the surface plasmon resonance method.

-Binding and fitting curves between sample with FcγRIIIa/CD16a (F176): 1:1 binding model;
+Assay Format: Binding and fitting curves between samples with FcγRIIIa/CD16a (F176): 1:1 binding model;

-Binding and fitting curves between sample with FcγRIIIa/CD16a (V176): 1:1 binding model;
+Binding and fitting curves between samples with FcγRIIIa/CD16a (V176): 1:1 binding model;

 Method Ligand Capture Level (RU) Analyte Analyte Conc. ka (1/Ms) kd (1/s) KD (M) Rmax (RU) Chi² (RU²) Fit method